tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 ### `spellchecker_rpc_url`

 This option specifies the URL of the server-side `ephox-spelling` service.
-For instructions on how to setup a Spell Checker Pro server-side component, see: the [server-side component installation guide]({{site.baseurl}}/enterprise/server/).
+For instructions on how to set up a Spell Checker Pro server-side component, see: the [server-side component installation guide]({{site.baseurl}}/enterprise/server/).

 > **Note:** `spellchecker_rpc_url` is **not** required when enabling this plugin via [{{site.cloudname}}]({{site.baseurl}}/cloud-deployment-guide/editor-and-features/)